ibm-cloud-docs/monitoring/agent/change_container_agent.md

 To configure the log level, you must customize the **log** section in the *dragent.yaml* file.

-The Sysdig agent generates log entries in */opt/draios/logs/draios.log*.
+The monitoring agent generates log entries in */opt/draios/logs/draios.log*.
 * The log file rotates when it reaches 10MB in size.
 * The 10 most recent log files are kept.
 The date-stamp that is appended to the filename is used to determine which files to keep.
 * Valid log levels are: *none*, *error*, *warning*, *info*, *debug*, *trace*
 * The default log level is *info*, where an entry is created for each aggregated metrics transmission to the backend servers, once per second, in addition to entries for any warnings and errors.
-* You can customize the type of log and the entries that are collected by configuring the Sysdig agent configuration file **/opt/draios/etc/dragent.yaml**.
+* You can customize the type of log and the entries that are collected by configuring the monitoring agent configuration file **/opt/draios/etc/dragent.yaml**.
 After you edit the file, you must restart the agent at the shell with `docker restart sysdig-agent` to activate the changes.

 | Use cases                                     | Log section entry           |
 |-----------------------------------------------|-----------------------------|